xor-function/Black-Hole/README.md

 The trick is that on top of directly uploading to the cgi over the normal Internet.
 It also has the option to use proxies that serve as hidden service gateways such as tor2web.
-The idea behind it is that the LAN this client may be connecting from may have egress filtering rules (IDS/IDPS) that may interfere with tor traffic.
-So this manages to still use tor by first connecting to one of these proxies using regular HTTPS that then forward it to your hidden service over tor.
+The idea behind it is that the LAN a client may be connecting from could have egress filtering rules (IDS/IDPS) that interfere with tor traffic.
+So this manages to use tor by first connecting to one of these proxies using regular HTTPS that then forward it to your hidden service over tor.

+The encryption scheme is to protect the information of the data being sent through these proxies.

 The temporary password for symmetric encryption is generated with /dev/urandom and piped into a variable.